G33RY/ihome-app-2.0/README.md

 ### AFK Screen
 This screen comes up when the users doesn't interact with the screen for a given interval.
-It shows the current outside and room temperature, time, and the selected crypo token/coin.
+It shows the current outside and room temperature, time, and the selected crypto token/coin.